 Area of interest

-Dr. Hanson is an Associate Professor in the Department of Medicine.
+Dr. Hanson is a Professor in the Department of Medicine.
 She graduated from Harvard Medical School in 1986, and trained in Internal Medicine at the Brigham and Women’s Hospital in Boston.
 She completed fellowships in Geriatric Medicine and in the Robert Wood Johnson Clinical Scholars Program at the University of North Carolina.
 In 1991 she was awarded an MPH degree in Epidemiology from the UNC School of Public Health.

 Awards and Honors